 Mary Jane Edwards

 Mary Jane Edwards is an internationally known specialist on Canadian literature.
-She received her PhD from the University of Toronto, earning earlier degrees at Toronto (BA) and at Queen’s (MA).
+She received her PhD from the University of Toronto, earning earlier degrees at Toronto (BA) and at Queen’s University (MA).

 She taught in the Departments of English of Acadia University and the University of British Columbia before joining Carleton University as professor of English.
 She has also taught at McMaster, Karnatak (Dhawar, India), and Monash universities.
 In 1996, she was awarded the Henry Charles Chapman Fellowship from London Univerity’s Institute of Commonwealth Studies.

-She has been the editor or general editor of five anthologies of Canadian literature and prepared critical editions of Francis Brooke’s The History of Emily Montague and William Kirby’s Golden Dog.
-She is the director of the Centre for Editing Early Canadian Texts, of which she was the director.
+She has been the editor or general editor of five anthologies of Canadian literature and prepared critical editions of Frances Brooke’s The History of Emily Montague and William Kirby’s Le Chien d'or / The Golden Dog for the Centre for Editing Early Canadian Texts, of which she was the director.
 She has contributed to numerous scholarly journals and has published extensively on Canadian literary history and bibliography and textual studies.
 Richard Bentley and the British Empire: Imperial and Colonial Publishing Connections, which she edited and to which contributed a chapter on Susanna Strickland Moodie, appeared in 2019.

 - Constructing the Prairies: Manitoba, Saskatchewan and Alberta in Canadian Literature (55+) PLUS150